 Smoke detectors are inexpensive devices that alert your family in case of house fires and save countless dollars in property damage every year.
 It’s important to periodically check the Smoke detectors to ensure they are in proper working condition.
-Typically, you should check your smoke detectors according to the manufacturer’s specifications.
+Typically, you should check your smoke detectors according to the manufacturer’s specifications or hire the help of Keyport electricians for guaranteed service.
 Let’s get into the specifics of testing your smoke detectors.

 How Often Should You Check Your Smoke Detectors?

 Before taking on testing, you need to know the frequency of testing.
 Fire departments advise testing the alarm beep every month, vacuuming it every six months, and replacing the alkaline batteries for the alkaline battery-powered smoke detectors once or twice a year.
 It’s always a good idea to understand the model of the smoke detector.
 AC-powered models last longer than battery-powered smoke detectors; therefore, you will not need to test them as much.

 Testing your smoke detectors is something most homeowners can do on their own, but if you don’t feel confident or have been instructed not to, then you can always give us a call to test them for you.
 Here are some easy-to-follow steps for testing your smoke detectors:

 - Alert members of the house and the security company before testing.
 Functioning smoke detectors produce loud sounds that may frighten the building’s occupants.
 Position one member of the household at the farthest corner of the house so that they can alert you if they hear the sound.